MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 Next, upload the built image to the ACR you created in the previous steps.

-If you haven't already done so, sign in to the container registry.
+If you haven't already done so, sign in to the ACR.

 ### [Bash](#tab/in-bash)